Kerouac's "On the Road" hits screen in Cannes debut

 The idea of making On the Road into a movie languished “until Walter raised his hand and said I think I can make this movie,” said Coppola’s son, Roman, who is a co-producer.
 “It took 30 years but it was such a natural fit with Walter.”

-“It feels long and tedious, as if we’ve dropped in on someone else’s party without knowing or caring who these folks are, knocking back the whisky and barbiturates as regularly as they’re knocking off each other,” wrote London magazine Time Out’s Dave Calhoun.
+Early reviews were mixed.
+Forbes’ Roger Friedman wrote that scriptwriter Jose Rivera managed to capture “the travel, poetry, and look.”

+“It’s the interior lives of the characters that suffers.
+Salles has filmed the book faithfully.
+In doing so, it’s as if we’re observing ‘On the Road’ rather than experiencing Sal’s adventure.
+This will frustrate critics and Kerouac scholars.”

-British newspaper The Telegraph called the film a “tedious loop of beatnik debauchery” while the Evening Standard said it “seems to lack the mad passion of Jack Kerouac’s ferocious and extraordinary writing.”
+British newspaper The Telegraph called the film a “tedious loop of beatnik debauchery.”

 Drugs, sex and jazz are central to On the Road, as the lead characters’ quest for freedom of body and mind take them to black jazz clubs, flop houses, migrant camps and rail depots.